csev/dj4e/assn/dj4e_install52.md

 PythonAnywhere’s newest system image (as of March 2025) defaults to Python 3.13 (https://blog.pythonanywhere.com/219/).

-Then edit the *WGSI Configuration File* and put the following code into it.
+Then edit the *WSGI Configuration File* and put the following code into it.
-__Make sure to delete the existing content__ of the *WGSI Configuration File* and completely replace it with the text below.
+__Make sure to delete the existing content__ of the *WSGI Configuration File* and completely replace it with the text below.
 This is slightly different from the sample in the PythonAnywhere tutorial.